acellison/spherinder/README.md

 Next download the source for dedalus sphere and follow its installation instructions:
     https://github.com/DedalusProject/dedalus_sphere

+Our preferred sparse eigensolver for Spherinder problems is the scikits umfpack solver.
+In the conda environment run "conda install -c conda-forge scikit-umfpack" to install it.

 To install the spherinder python package, run the command "pip install -e ."
 This will create an editable installation of the scripts inside "spherinder" in an importable module called "spherinder".